-5.2 BAC has established the CRC to receive and manage BAC's response to, disclosures of Reportable Conduct and apply the principles set out in this Policy.

-The CRC is made up of senior BAC Employees who have received specific training to receive and manage disclosures of Reportable Conduct and ensure the Discloser is provided with appropriate support.

-5.3 The CRC is responsible for:

-- reviewing disclosures made to them and to other Eligible Recipients to assess if they are disclosures of Reportable Conduct falling within the scope of this Policy, or another BAC policy; - where allegations of Reportable Conduct are made, assessing the content of the disclosure and evaluating whether the allegations should be formally investigated; - managing investigations including any internal and/or external resources. - making recommendations to the CEO and the Board of Directors (as applicable); and - reviewing and considering any complaints of detrimental conduct or any concerns that a disclosure of Reportable Conduct has not been dealt with in accordance with this Policy.
+- 5.2 BAC has established the CRC to receive and manage BAC's response to, disclosures of Reportable Conduct and apply the principles set out in this Policy.
+The CRC is made up of senior BAC Employees who have received specific training to receive and manage disclosures of Reportable Conduct and ensure the Discloser is provided with appropriate support. - 5.3 The CRC is responsible for: - (a) Reviewing disclosures made to them and to other Eligible Recipients to assess if they are disclosures of Reportable Conduct falling within the scope of this Policy, or another BAC policy; - (b) Where allegations of Reportable Conduct are made, assessing the content of the disclosure and evaluating whether the allegations should be formally investigated; - (c) Managing investigations including any internal and/or external resources. - (d) Making recommendations to the CEO and the Board of Directors (as applicable); and - (e) Reviewing and considering any complaints of detrimental conduct or any concerns that a disclosure of Reportable Conduct has not been dealt with in accordance with this Policy.

-5.5 Members of the CRC
+5.4 Members of the CRC